openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/8_statements.rst

    string

-If *forVariable* has the modifiers ``let`` or ``const``, then a new variable is used inside the loop; otherwise, the variable as declared above.
+If *forVariable* has the modifiers ``let`` or ``const``, then a new variable is used inside the loop; otherwise, the variable is as declared above.
 The modifier ``const`` prohibits assignments into *forVariable*, while ``let`` allows modifications.

-As an experimental feature, an explicit type annotation for a *for variable* (see :ref:For-of Type Annotation) is allowed.
+Explicit type annotation of *forVariable* is allowed as an experimental feature (see :ref:`For-of Type Annotation`).

 .. index::
    modifier